umautobots/nsavp_tools/README.md

 # NSAVP

-**NOTE: the dataset is still under development; we plan to release one additional route.
-If you are interested in this addition check back and/or Watch the repository on GitHub for updates.
-[CHANGELOG.md](CHANGELOG.md) will be updated to record changes since the initial release.**

 This repository contains documentation and software tools for the Novel Sensors for Autonomous Vehicle Perception (NSAVP) dataset.
 See the [project page](https://umautobots.github.io/nsavp) for links to all resources, including data download.

 Additional information is available in the following documentation pages: